damianvaz/classDown/README.md

 [Download Miniconda](https://docs.conda.io/en/latest/miniconda.html)

-Once you install it, you should be able to launch a Anaconda poweshell from the Windows menu
+Once you install it, you should be able to launch a Anaconda poweshell from the Windows menu.
+Enter on the terminal these commands in order

     git clone https://github.com/damianvaz/classDown.git
     cd classDown
     conda env create -f environment.yml
     conda activate classDown

-Now just run `python classDown.py`
+    python classDown.py

 ## Linux